 Simon the Canaanite -

-Simon was sometimes called Simon Zelotes (Luke 6:15; Acts 1:13).
-So named because Simon was a member of the Zelotes, meaning zealot.
-Judaism had four factions; Pharisees, Sadducees, Essenes, and the Zealots.
-Unlike the other factions, the Zealots were fiercely nationalistic and strident defenders of the Mosaic Law who refused to bend to Gentile (Roman) authority.
-The Zealots were opposed to paying Roman taxes (Luke 20:22) and periodically resorted to armed rebellion against Rome.
-They often conducted terrorist-type attacks and assassinated Romans or Jewish leaders who cooperated with the Romans.
-In part, one of their uprisings in AD 70 led to Jerusalem's destruction at the hands of the Roman army.
+Simon was another of the original twelve disciples (Matthew 10:4; Mark 3:18).
+He was sometimes called Simon Zelotes (Luke 6:15; Acts 1:13) because he was a member of the militarized Zelotes, meaning zealot.
+Judaism had four factions: Pharisees, Sadducees, Essenes, and the Zealots.
+Unlike the other three factions, the Zealots were fiercely nationalistic and strident defenders of the Mosaic Law.
+They refused to bend to Gentile (Roman) authority.
+The Zealots were opposed to paying Roman taxes (Luke 20:22) and sometimes resorted to armed rebellion against Rome.
+They often conducted terrorist-type raids and assassinated Romans and Jewish leaders who cooperated with the Romans.
+In part, it was one of their uprisings in AD 70 that led to Jerusalem's destruction at the hands of the Roman army.

 Judas Iscariot -